Donald Henry Gaskins: Early life

-Donald Henry Gaskins was born in Florence County, South Carolina, to Eulea Parrott, the last in a string of illegitimate children.
+Donald Henry Gaskins was born in Florence County, South Carolina, to Eulea Parrott.
+He was the last in a string of Parrott's illegitimate children.
 Gaskins was small for his age and immediately gained the nickname "Pee Wee."
 As an adult, he was between 5 ft 4 in and 5 ft 5 in and weighed approximately 130 lb.

 Gaskins's early life was characterized by a great deal of neglect from his mother and abuse by a male relative.
 His mother apparently took so little interest in him that the first time he learned his given name—Donald—was when it was read out in his first court appearance.
-Gaskins was often described as a great manipulator and con artist who was "street smart", and with "a keen sense of humor and a friendly, entertaining personality."
+Gaskins was often described as a great manipulator and con artist who was "street smart" and had "a keen sense of humor and a friendly, entertaining personality."

-When he was one year old, Gaskins reportedly drank a bottle of kerosene which caused him to have convulsions until he was aged 3.
+When he was one year old, Gaskins reportedly drank a bottle of kerosene which caused him to have convulsions until age 3.
 In adolescence, Gaskins engaged in a violent crime spree with a group of fellow delinquents which included burglaries, assaults, and a gang rape.
-At age 13, Gaskins was convicted for assaulting a young woman by hitting her in the head with an axe when she caught him breaking into her family home.
+At age 13, Gaskins was convicted of assaulting a young woman by hitting her in the head with an axe when she caught him breaking into her family home.
 He was sentenced to five years in a reform school, the South Carolina Industrial School for White Boys in Florence, where he was regularly raped by his fellow inmates.

 After escaping from the reform school, getting married and voluntarily returning to complete his sentence, Gaskins was released in 1951 at the age of 18.
 He briefly worked on a tobacco plantation until he was arrested in 1953 for attacking a teenage girl with a hammer over an alleged insult.
 He was sentenced to six years' imprisonment at the South Carolina Penitentiary.
 There, Gaskins earned his fellow inmates' respect by killing the most feared man in the prison, Hazel Brazell, in what Gaskins claimed was self-defense.
-As a result, Gaskins received an extra three years in prison for involuntary manslaughter, but from that point on he became the aggressor instead of the victim.
+As a result, Gaskins received an extra three years in prison for involuntary manslaughter.
 He escaped from prison in 1955 by hiding in the back of a garbage truck and fled to Florida, where he took employment with a traveling carnival.
 He was re-arrested, remanded to custody, and paroled in August 1961.

 Following his release from prison, Gaskins reverted to committing burglaries and fencing stolen property.
 Two years after his parole, he was arrested for the rape of a twelve-year-old girl, but absconded while awaiting sentence.
 Gaskins was rearrested in Georgia and sentenced to eight years of imprisonment.
 He was paroled again in November 1968.
 Upon his release, Gaskins moved to the town of Sumter, South Carolina, and began work with a roofing company.